top of page

 About Me.

-"Shaaranya" Geetanjali Chakraborty
+Geetanjali Chakraborty

 What inspires me about Ayurveda is that food is the first line of defense.
 This science helps us gain a therapeutic understanding of food and its importance in healing.
 The humble kitchen becomes a powerful force in bringing health back to our families.
 Ayurveda empowers us to become self-reliant by understanding our own constitution, and developing an awareness of imbalance, along with the knowledge of restoring balance.
 It is a completely revolutionary approach that empowers us with a democratized language for health.
+I have been going deeper into understanding local plants.
+My relationship with plants has come a long way, from somehow managing to kill a cactus to being able to help orchids thrive throughout the year.
+I have found it therapeutic to go beyond a functional utilitarian perspective of plants and toward treating them as beloved family members.

 BIO